abcde2342/OFP-Repair/README.md

 ## Case study

-You the reproduce the fixing process for the three GSL bugs.
+You the reproduce the fixing process for the three GSL functions.

 ```
 python3 gsl_case_study.py